Session 3: The Gospel of Mark

 Introduction

 This session introduces us to the main themes of Mark's gospel, when it might have been written, and some interesting things within it that we might never have noticed.
 It is structured in the same way as the previous session and if you find yourself caught up iwth Paula Gooder's exploration of the book you can find a link the second part of the video in the 'Resources' section at the bottom of the page in case you'd like to watch that too.
-Again please treat the questions as a buffet and choose one or two that interest you to think and post about rather than trying to do all of them.
+Again please treat the questions as a buffet and choose one or two that interest you to think about rather than trying to do all of them.

 Part 1 Questions for Reflection